The Truth About Leukemia in Older Adults: It’s Still Treatable

 If you are an older adult diagnosed with leukemia, you have treatment options — even at age 99.
 Learn more from a doctor who specializes in treating leukemia in older adults.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If you’re an older adult and your doctor tells you that you have leukemia, you may think the only thing you can do is to get your affairs in order.
+If you’re an older adult and your doctor tells you that you have leukemia, you may think (or may have even been told) the only thing you can do is to get your affairs in order.
 However, what many people don’t realize is that we can treat every person diagnosed with acute leukemia, no matter their age and medical condition.

 Leukemia is often considered a childhood illness.
 Even though it is one of the most common childhood cancers, the blood disorder cancer actually affects far more adults.

 According to the National Cancer Institute, leukemia is most frequently diagnosed among people between the ages of 65 and 74 years.
 The median age at diagnosis is 66.
-Treatment options include chemotherapy and blood transfusions, and are viable for patients of all ages.
+There are treatment options for patients of all ages, include chemotherapy and blood transfusions.

-We often joke, though it is no joking matter, that leukemia needs a better press agent.
+We often joke — though it is no joking matter — that leukemia needs a better press agent.
 The older patient is often pleasantly surprised to hear what we have to say about options for treating them.
-The oldest patient I treated was 99.
+I have treated patients as old as 99.

 A person in his 60s who undergoes intensive chemotherapy has a 55 to 60 percent chance of going into remission.
 This means that all signs and symptoms of cancer disappear, although the cancer may still be in the body.

-Older adults diagnosed with leukemia should partner with oncologists who focus on the disease.
+Older adults diagnosed with leukemia should partner with oncologists who focuses on the disease.
 We have doctors and nurses — both inpatient and outpatient — who specialize in leukemia.
-In addition, we have protocols in place for treating older adults with leukemia.
+We also have protocols in place for treating older adults with leukemia.